circonus/docs/content/circonus/on-premises/installation/getting-started.md

 In general, application code will be deployed to `/opt/circonus`.
 Notable exceptions are `/www` for Web hosts and `/wdb` for the Metadata Database.

 Every host will have a `/var/log/circonus` directory.
 Aside from databases, everything will log here.

-If you are using OmniOS, then generated data such as database data, web logs, etc., should be on separate ZFS datasets.
-Hooper will take care of creating the necessary datasets.

 ### No DNS Required